Electric 7-Seaters: Space, sense and a smarter way to drive

 Maybe it’s kids and their friends.
 Maybe it’s dogs, pushchairs, bikes, sports kits, or the sudden realisation that every family trip somehow requires half your house.
 Or maybe you just like being the one who can say, “Yes, everyone will fit.”

 Until fairly recently, your options for a spacious electric people-carrier were limited.
-Passenger versions of electric vans did the job, but if you wanted something that felt more like a car than a commercial, the choice was slim.
-That’s now changing, and fast.
+Passenger versions of electric vans did the job, but if you wanted something that felt more like a 7 seat car than a commercial, the choice was a trailblazing but perhaps out of budget (and now discontinued) Tesla Model X. That’s now changing, and fast.

 Today, there’s a growing lineup of electric 7-seat SUVs that combine proper space with comfort, technology and real-world range.
 And for families and businesses alike, they make a lot of sense.